 Description: - Participation is key to the success of this class and will enhance learning.
-Part of the equation for success is being present, as such we will base these points on your response rate to periodic review questions (completing 15 out of 20 for full points)
+Part of the equation for success is being present, as such we will base these points on your response rate to periodic review questions and check-ins (completing 15 out of 20 for full points).
+The other component is regular engagement with activities and lectures.